gabesullice/hades/README.md

 Traditionally, one might use the `include` query parameter to receive a compound document response.
-The compound document would embed the chain of resources in a sinlge response.
+The compound document would embed the chain of resources in a single response.
 However, in this scenario, issues do not support includes on comments.
 They would be far too numerous&mdash;if 10 issues each have 100 comments, the compound document would have 1000 resources!